Angelina-DS/GeniLog_Project/README.md

 A Wikipedia page can be analysed using two different methods : <br>
 - By picking up the Wikitext code corresponding
-- By exploiting the HTML rendering of the Wikipedia page In our case, we'll be choosing the second point.
+- By exploiting the HTML rendering of the Wikipedia page <br>
+In our case, we'll be choosing the second point.